JCAC SPONSORED GROUPS

 For a complete list of our JCAC groups, clubs, classes, and activities, please contact the Education Office at 718-796-9300 and look out for our flyers, postings, and weekly bulletins.

-The Nursery School is sponsored and supervised by the Joint Community Activities Committee (JCAC) of Amalgamated and Park Reservoir.
-The Education Director is the main contact with the Nursery for the co-ops.
-Amalgamated provides the Nursery space at minimal cost and contributes financially to the Nursery expenses.
-Cooperative property including Ostroff Plaza (Train Park), the sand park next to Building Seven, Vladeck Hall, and the Playgroup room in Building Eight are used regularly by the Nursery.
-Amalgamated, Park Reservoir, and A. H. Consumers Society have assured the continuity of the Nursery for over 80 years.
+The Nursery School is sponsored by the Joint Community Activities Committee (JCAC) of Amalgamated Housing A. H. Consumers Society, Inc. The Education Director serves as the primary liaison between the Co-op and the Nursery School.
+Amalgamated provides space for the Nursery School at minimal cost and has contributed financially to its operations.
+Cooperative property—including Ostroff Plaza (Train Park), the sand park adjacent to Building 7, Vladeck Hall, and the Playgroup Room in Building 8—is used regularly by the Nursery School.
+Amalgamated and the A. H. Consumers Society, Inc. have supported the continuity of the Nursery School for more than 80 years.

 - Annual membership fees are set by the Co-op.
 Users will have the option of paying membership fees on an annual basis or semi-annual basis.
-The annual membership fees are $130 for the first person and $85 for each additional person over the age of eighteen.
+As of July 1, 2023, annual membership fees are $150 for the first person and $98 for each additional person from the household, over the age of eighteen.
 Yearly membership fees are non-refundable.
-The semi-annual membership is $65.
+The semi-annual membership is $75 for each person over the age of 18.
 Additional family memberships are not discounted on a semi-annual basis.
+Memberships for teens, ages 14-17 are $46.
+All teen members must be accompanied by an existing Fitness Center member over the age of 18, from the same household.

-- In order to use the Fitness Facility, the apartment in which the user resides (or which the user is visiting) must be in good standing according to the Co-op in Good Standing Policy.
+- In order to use the Fitness Center, the apartment in which the user resides must be in good standing according to the Co-op in Good Standing Policy.

-- In addition to the membership fees, every user of the Fitness Facility must purchase a Photo Identification Card for a fee of $5.
-The photo i.d. card must be carried at all times when using the Fitness Facility, as Co-op Security and other staff persons will visit the Fitness Facility periodically to check that only authorized members are using it.
-Replacement photo i.d. cards are $10 each.
+- In addition to the membership fees, every user of the Fitness Center must purchase a photo identification card for a fee of $5.
+The photo I.D. card must be carried at all times when using the Fitness Center, as Co-op Security and other staff persons will visit periodically to check that only authorized members are using it.
+Replacement photo I.D. cards are $10 each.

-- Every user of the Fitness Facility must also purchase a key card from the Co-op Education Office for $20.
+- Every user of the Fitness Center must also purchase a key card from the Co-op Education Office for $20.
 The charge for a lost key card will be $25.

-- All users of the Fitness Facility shall observe the following rules of conduct:
+- All users of the Fitness Center shall observe the following rules of conduct:

 - No smoking.